 The Michael S. White Prize was established in memory of Michael S. White, Class of 1972, by Mr. and Mrs. John F. White, his parents.
-The prize is awarded to two graduating seniors-one each from both the men's and women's ice hockey teams-in recognition of team spirit, leadership and integrity.
+The prize, an engraved plaque, is awarded to two graduating seniors-one each from both the men's and women's ice hockey teams-in recognition of team spirit, leadership and integrity.